Alison Pressley: Co-Chair

 Sheridan Winn: Membership Secretary

 Sheridan Winn began her career with a degree in graphic design.
 She spent over twenty years working with her illustrator husband in the fields of publishing, design, advertising and licensing.
 Since 2000, she has been a freelance journalist and now divides her time between writing features and children’s fiction.
-She is currently working on the seventh novel in her bestselling Sprite Sisters series.
+She is currently working on a YA novel about Boudicca.

 Born in London, Ann Thwaite spent the war years in New Zealand.
 For many years she wrote and reviewed children’s books, and has since written Waiting for the Party, a life of Frances Hodgson Burnett; Edmund Gosse (winner of the Duff Cooper Award, 1985); A. A. Milne (Whitbread Biography of the Year in 1990); and Emily Tennyson: The Poet's Wife.